 It is important to understand how vendors license their software as this will define your Total Cost of Ownership (TCO).
-For example, subscription-based pricing models are increasing common for enterprise software, it’s essential to get a view on how mobile devices are licensed, and if there are options for dynamic license expansion when required for responding to natural disasters.
+For example, subscription-based pricing models are increasingly common for enterprise software, it’s essential to get a view on how mobile devices are licensed, and if there are options for dynamic license expansion when required for responding to natural disasters.
 All these licensing issues will impact your own TCO calculations.

 - Describe the different methods you have for software licensing.

 - How do you support storm events where we may need many more licenses for a short period of time?